nvs-abhilash/CorrectMe/README.md

 ## Documentation

 Currently lots of things are not documented well.
-Documentations explaining how to use the code base, simple tutorials explaing concepts are also useful and are definitly on the TODO lists of the authors.
+Documentations explaining how to use the code base, simple tutorials explaining concepts are also useful and are definitly on the TODO lists of the authors.
 Any help is highly appreciated.
 Opening an issue for the same or submitting PRs are useful.
 I know said it many times now ;)